happypeter/edocs/soho.md

       - https://www.youtube.com/watch?v=HnNt76b818A
       - https://youtu.be/zN_3OxrhL8Q?t=9
       - https://www.youtube.com/watch?v=7ZNwFAA4fE8
-      - this one has similar floor color https://youtu.be/T2tl4cJJWLg?t=449
+      - this one has similar floor color like mine https://youtu.be/T2tl4cJJWLg?t=449
       - you don't even need black lines to be beautiful https://youtu.be/fWdKxkzAokA?t=58
       - no need to have same color for all wood items
       - you can also use woodish color for blankets/pillows and things